sepal-contrib/se.plan/doc/en.rst

 -   Drawn shapes on map
 -   Google Earth Engine Asset

-After selecting the desired area, click over the ‘Select these inputs’ button and the map show up your selection.
+After selecting the desired area, click over the :code:`Select these inputs` button and the map shows up your selection.

 .. note::